z-prince/mod-0-project-be/README.md

 From here on out, all Mod 0 Project work will be completed on your computer using your code editor (Atom).
 You will make changes to your _local clone_ of your _forked repository_.
 In the project directions, this is referred to as your `project repository` and `Mod 0 Project`.

 The project involves using Git to track your work and "pushing" your changes from your local clone to your remote repository on GitHub.
-We also give explicit instructions on how to do this during each section of the project!
+We also give explicit instructions on how to do this during each section of the project.

-Do **NOT** work directly in the GitHub interface or use the `Edit` button to work directly from the GitHub version of your project repository!
+Do **NOT** work directly in the GitHub interface or use the `Edit` button to work directly from the GitHub version of your project repository.

 ### Also Important

 Does the Git and GitHub process we just completed feel like a lot?
-Don't stress, because it is!
+Don't stress, because it is.
 Throughout Mod 0, you will get plenty of practice with Git and GitHub—which are different but related tools.

 The expectation by the end of Mod 0 is that you are _familiar_ with why and how we use these tools in software development.